-The Constitution: Volume 2 - The Westminster Confession of Faith and Catechisms (In Modern English)
+The Constitution: Volume 2 - The Westminster Confession of Faith and Catechisms (In Modern English) and The Essentials of our Faith

 The Service Forms, which were originally part of the "Blue Book", will be published separately in booklet form, easily used by those presiding at the Sacraments or the ordination and installation of officers.
 A separate publication of Documents of the General Assembly is planned as a reference for churches.